Intensive Outpatient Program

 In individual sessions, goal‑setting activities provide participants repeated experience in: 1) the appropriate use of defenses, 2) using old and new situations as opportunities for changing their own behavior and to experience personal growth, and 3) guided practice in new behaviors that lead to a comfortable life style free of dependence on chemicals.

 Each participant is expected to be concerned with the effects his/her behavior has on others.
-Participants are to take a moral inventory of their behavior (Step Four of AA/NA).
+Participants are to take a moral inventory of their behavior.
 In Step Five the participant will admit to themselves and another human being “the exact nature of their wrongs.”
 This process will be guided by a counselor to insure confidentiality.
-Individual freedom of choice in religious matters is scrupulously honored.
+Individual freedom of choice in spiritual matters is honored.

 Rational Living Concepts